The Chicago School at Chicago — Admission Snapshot 2026

 At The Chicago School at Chicago, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist The Chicago School at Chicago as your choice in the form.

-How much a The Chicago School at Chicago Graduate make?
+How much does a The Chicago School at Chicago Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 56899.
-An average The Chicago School at Chicago graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $56,899.
+An average The Chicago School at Chicago graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Bachelor Degree Programs